Coding Quests

 buffer_action(&"dodge")

 States check the buffer when they're ready to transition.
-The attack state checks for a buffered attack to chain combos.
-The dodge state checks for a buffered attack to queue the next action after the roll finishes.
+The attack state looks for a buffered attack to chain combos.
+The dodge state checks at the end of the roll so the queued action fires the moment recovery ends.

-This one system transforms combat from "why didn't my button press register" to "this feels tight."
+This one system takes combat from "why didn't my button press register" to "this feels tight."
+The 0.2 second window in the code is a solid starting point.
+Go much past 0.3 and inputs fire so late the game starts playing itself.

 Combo System: Chaining Attacks

-A 3-hit combo in a souls-like works like this: each attack is a phase of the attack state.
-The state plays an animation, opens a window for the next input, and either chains to the next hit or returns to idle.
+A 3-hit combo works like this: each attack is a phase of the attack state.
+The state plays an animation, opens a window where the next input counts, and either chains into the next hit or drops back to idle.

 GDScript